Mensen/ept_TFCE-matlab/README.rst

 Install the toolbox
 ^^^^^^^^^^^^^^^^^^^

-To use the toolbox simply add the directory where you downloaded the toolbox to the Matlab path using "setpath"
+To use the toolbox simply add the directory where you downloaded the toolbox to the Matlab path using *setpath*

 Mex Files
 ^^^^^^^^^